GCF581/GT-CyberBootcamp-P1-ELK-Config/README.md

 * Network diagram and topology Description
 * Machines Configuration
 * Access Policies
-* Use of Playbooks and containers development
+* Docker and and Ansible configuration
 * ELK Configuration
   - Beats in use
   - Machines being monitoring